 SEATTLE CHANNEL SHOW HOSTS

-Brian Callanan is a 16-year veteran of broadcast journalism—all in the Pacific Northwest.
-For the past eleven years, Callanan has been a reporter and anchor for Q13 FOX News, owned by the (Chicago) Tribune Company.
+Brian Callanan is a 18-year veteran of broadcast journalism -- all in the Pacific Northwest.
+From 2000-2011, Callanan was a reporter and anchor for Q13 FOX News.
 Over his career, Callanan has won an Emmy and has earned several other awards from the Society for Professional Journalists and the National Press Photographer’s Association.
-He's the host City Inside/Out, Council Edition and Ask the Mayor.
+He's the host of the Seattle Channel's award-winning public affairs programs: City Inside/Out, City Inside/Out: Council Edition and Ask the Mayor

 Lowell Deo is host of Neighborhood News, the SEATTLE CHANNEL'S monthly look at vibrant people, places and neighborhoods around the city.
 Television viewers may recognize Lowell from the Seattle airwaves, where he's reported on Western Washington issues for more than a decade.
 Theatre patrons may recognize him from the stage, where he's worked to distinguish himself as an actor.

 Nancy Guppy grew up in Seattle and, with the exception of a three-year stint in Los Angeles, has lived in the city her entire life.
 Before creating arts programming for the SEATTLE CHANNEL, Nancy spent 10 years as a writer/performer on KING TV's late night comedy show, Almost Live.
 As far as life outside of work goes, Nancy enjoys morning coffee, daily walks, all sorts of art events, cooking for friends, and hang time with husband Joe and dog Bebo.
 Nancy hosts Art Zone on the SEATTLE CHANNEL.
 She also previously hosted City A Go Go and Gallery Hop.